Gainesville Sexual Assault Lawyer

 Courts also have the authority to award punitive damages.
 Punitive damages don’t cover a specific loss.
 Instead, they punish the defendant for malicious or intentional wrongdoing.
 While punitive damages are rare, courts may be inclined to award these damages to punish your attacker.

-We’ll Fight to Recover Compensation for All of Your Injuries
+You Deserve To Recover Compensation for All of Your Injuries

-Our lawyers are passionate about protecting our clients’ rights.
-We’ll fight to recover fair compensation for all of your injuries–both physical and emotional.
+A knowledgeable attorney can fight to recover fair compensation for all of your injuries–both physical and emotional.

 Who Can Be Held Financially Responsible for Sexual Assault in Gainesville?

-Florida follows modified comparative fault laws with a 51% bar to recovery.
 Anyone whose actions contributed to the assault can ultimately be held financially responsible for your damages.

 That includes your attacker.
 It’s your attacker who actually committed the assault – and that person can be held fully accountable for damages in civil court.
 However, someone else’s negligence may have made the assault possible.